BlaneJulian/leap/README.md

+delete to make your README look the way you want it to.

-# leap
+# _Leap Year_

+## _Specs_

-The program should return when a year is not a leap year.
+* _The program should return when a year is not a leap year._
-Input Example: 1993
-Output Example: false

-The program should return 'true' for years divisible by 4, since those are leap years.
+* _The program should return 'true' for years divisible by 4, since those are leap years._
-Input Example: 2004
-Output Example: true

-The program should return 'false' for years divisible by 100, since those are not leap years.
+* _The program should return 'false' for years divisible by 100, since those are not leap years._
-Input Example: 1900
-Output Example: false

-The program should return 'true' for years divisible by 400, since those are leap years.
+* _The program should return 'true' for years divisible by 400, since those are leap years._
-Input Example: 2000
-Output Example: tru